IMAGE VIA TRUBARRE | FACEBOOK

 The light purple walls and arching windows of Focus Barre and Yoga make for a calming studio space that will put you right in the mood to get in touch with your body.
 You’ll feel it all right, and you’ll rave about the the barre rockstars leading you through the classes.
 No doubt about it — this Rittenhouse studio delivers that solid full body workout that will leave you feeling the-good-kind-of-sore all over the next day.
-If you’re looking for a true boutique experience in rather than a franchise outpost, opt for FBY.
+If you’re looking for a true boutique experience rather than a franchise outpost, opt for FBY.

 Natural light pours into this streetside studio, with huge windows giving views of Point Breeze streets.
 During busy hours, they’ll pull massive translucent blinds to give you privacy and allow you to focus on the workout at hand.
 Tuck Barre & Yoga studio offers not only a standard barre class, but also a Ballet Barre class taking heavier inspiration from traditional ballet movements.
 Bonus?
 True to the vibe of a little neighborhood studio, the owners often bring their adorable dogs around.

 If you’ve been to more barre classes than you can count, head to Northern Liberties to try out Sculpere for an innovative twist on your favorite workout.
 Sculpere’s classes veer away from standard barre, combining elements of ballet and yoga to provide an intimate and calming—but still challenging—workout.
 The dual influences are no mistake: Sculpere’s owner comes from a background of professional dance and found her own practice of yoga after injury.
-Both elements are wonderfully present in each small class, intentionally integrated to sculpt body and mind together — think self-love and well-being.
-Need a start?
-Try the Sculpere Level 1 (and eventually Level 2) classes for the closest cousin of barre.
+Both elements are present in each small class, integrated to sculpt body and mind together — think self-love and well-being.